🔒

 Scope pressure was constant, and "recovery" could mean a lot of different things.

 The temptation early on was better deletion prevention.
-But most accidental deletions came through code and API flows — no confirmation UI could catch those.
+But most accidental deletions came through code and API flows.
+No confirmation UI could catch those.
 Recovery had to be its own capability.
 Customers pushed for configurable retention, rollback, and audit history; all of it got scoped out.
 That restraint is what kept the project from dissolving into a platform effort.
 The metric analysis below was a key input in making those calls.

 KEY DESIGN DECISIONS